MHSeals/mhsboat_ctrl/CONTRIBUTING.md

 - Use comments to explain the purpose of complex code blocks.
 - Use `# TODO:` to indicate areas that need improvement or additional features.

+### IF YOU ARE THINKING ABOUT COPY AND PASTING CODE FROM SOMEWHERE ELSE IN THE PROJECT
+- Don't.
+If you find yourself copying and pasting code, it's a sign that you should refactor the code into a function or class.

 ## Paradigms

 ### Object-Oriented Programming